C o m m o n w e a l t h

 Botswana Papers & Other Publications

 As indicated by the grant submissions for the last two previous years, CAM wishes to catch up on the publications from recent conferences.
-Editing is nearly complete on the Botswana papers and production should require only a few weeks after that.
+Editing is nearly complete on the Botswana papers although a couple of issues need to be resolved.
+Once again this activity has been delayed due to the circumstances of the past two fiscal years but we expect to go forward again shortly.
+Production should require only a few weeks after issues are resolved and the final review complete.
 Although the meeting was held several years ago, the papers are still timely and relevant and have a bearing on several of the themes now very prominent within the international museum community.
-Completion in the current year is anticipated.

 The next publication will be the selected papers from the Barbados meeting on Museums and Peace.
 Some funds are on hand to do this and the publication of the Botswana Papers will be helpful in determining what the necessary resources are and how soon we can achieve publication.
-Papers have been placed on the computer but editing is required.
+Papers have been placed on the computer and editing has begun.

 Papers from the Liverpool meeting are transcribed onto computer and editing will follow.
 We hope to publish these in one form or another by late 2006.